 What About Organic or Unprocessed Popcorn?

 Organic or unprocessed popcorn is not Paleo.
-Unprocessed popcorn is popcorn that hasn’t popped and is a whole grain, and since grains are not allowed on the Paleo diet, unprocessed popcorn is not allowed.
+Unprocessed popcorn is popcorn that hasn’t popped and is a whole-grain food, and since grains are not allowed on the Paleo diet, unprocessed popcorn is not allowed.
 Organic popcorn is still a grain, so it’s also not allowed.

 It all comes down to the origin of the food, and if it wasn’t around before humans started farming, it’s out.